-- Clearing undertaken by the proponent for subdivision, which includes clearing for roads, infrastructure (such as power and water), lot boundaries, lot firebreaks and strategic firebreaks. - Clearing undertaken by the future lot purchaser, which includes clearing for building envelopes (associated with the dwelling and outbuildings, with no more than 10% of the gross lot area to a maximum of 2000m2 clear felled), driveways and asset protection zones.
+- Clearing undertaken by the proponent for subdivision, which includes clearing for roads, fire service access route, infrastructure (such as power and water), lot boundaries, lot firebreaks and strategic firebreaks. - Clearing undertaken by the future lot purchaser, which includes clearing for building envelopes (associated with the dwelling and outbuildings, with no more than 10% of the gross lot area to a maximum of 2000m2 clear felled), driveways and asset protection zones.